 The D-Lab studies the molecular basis of Parkinson’s Disease.
 Using yeasts as model organisms, we seek to gain insight into how the misfolding of the Parkinson’s protein alpha-synuclein regulates the disease pathology.
-NIH and NSF grants have funded the training of fifty-five undergraduates who contributed to original research advances since 1999, through summer research, the Richter Program, senior theses, independent studies, and research-rich courses.
+NIH and NSF grants have funded the training of over sixty undergraduates who contributed to original research advances since 1999, through summer research, the Richter Program, senior theses, independent studies, and research-rich courses.

 We seek and attract a diverse group of highly motivated and hardworking undergraduates who collaboratively work on a variety of related projects.
 Students choose from several ongoing hypothesis-driven projects, and often initiate new questions that lead our lab in new research directions.
 Students enjoy significant control over experimental aims and design.
 To test chosen hypotheses, students have developed two types of yeast model systems and utilize contemporary techniques in molecular genetics, cell biology, and biochemistry.

 The vast majority of trainees have gone on to pursue PhD, MD, or master degrees in diverse types of health professions.
 Students routinely present their work at regional and national scientific conferences.
 Many work multiple years on their projects and cap it with a senior thesis.
 Most become published co-authors in research articles in peer-reviewed scientific journals.
 Several publish their work in national undergraduate journals and in Eukaryon.
 Several apply for and receive national grants for undergraduate research, conference participation, and graduate school.
 Many have regularly won poster prizes for their research, at the local and national level.

 Students interested in working in the lab are encouraged to contact Dr. DebBurman.

 The D-lab was proud to host four Richter Scholars (first-year students) during summer 2015.
 All four students are planning neuroscience and/or biology majors.